mmorey/mmorey.github.io/_posts/2014-11-16-interface-builder-or-uiappearance.md

 ```

 Unfortunately styling done via the appearance protocol is not rendered in Interface Builder even if you have marked a view as `IBDesignable`.

+Also, Swift support for the `UIAppearance` protocol is currently limited.
+If you want to use `appearanceWhenContainedIn`, which I do, you have to [switch back to Objective-C](http://stackoverflow.com/a/26224862).

 I hate having styling information in multiple places.
 I would rather do everything in [code]({% post_url 2013-10-12-creating-uiviews-programmatically-with-auto-layout %}) or everything in Interface Builder.